camarman/computational-physics/README.md

 # Computational-Physics

-Solutions to some exercise problems in the [Computational Physics] book (https://www.amazon.com/Computational-Physics-Mark-Newman/dp/1480145513) written by Mark Newman
+Solutions to some exercise problems in the [Computational Physics](https://www.amazon.com/Computational-Physics-Mark-Newman/dp/1480145513) book, written by Mark Newman